p3t3rtm/rapture2028/README.md

 # Not Yet Fulfilled Prophecies
 ### An attempt is made to sort the prophecies in chronological order, based on the most likely sequence of events.
 All of the following will take place within the next 7-8 years from the time of this writing.
-- Trump doing a peace deal with Israel and Saudi Arabia enabling the building of the third temple.
+- Trump doing a peace deal with Israel and Saudi Arabia enabling the construction of the third temple.
 - USA Trade Wars.
 - Major attacks on US soil.
 Terrorism of immense magnitude.
+- Global economy crash of a lifetime.
+People lining up for food for miles.
+- Everything money related turns digital/crypto.
+- BRICS becomes the new world reserve currency and Soviet allies join BRICS.
+- To counter BRICS, Trump introduces a currency named ***Amero*** with Canada and Mexico being the first memebers.
+The rest of the Allied nations will join the Amero alliance shortly after.
+- Global famine.
+- Global virus 350 million dead in the Americas alone.
 - Emmanuel Macron rises up as the pre-antichrist.
 The same spirit that was on Hitler is going to come onto him.
 Hilter 2.0, if you may, but he is not the antichrist.
-- Global economy crash of a lifetime.
-People lining up for food for miles.
-- Global virus 350 million dead in the Americas alone.
-- Global famine.
 - Global World War 3.
 - Alien invasion/disclosure event.
-- BRICS becomes the new world reserve currency.
-- Soviet allies join BRICS.
-- To counter BRICS, Trump introduces a currency named ***Amero*** with Canada and Mexico being the first memebers.
-- Allied nations to join Trump's Amero.
-- Everything money related turns digital/crypto.
-- Antichrist is a person that comes from the Middle East region.
+- Rapture of the Church some time in the year 2028.
+- Antichrist is introduced.
+All power is given to him for 3.5 years.
+It will a man that comes from the Middle East region.
+He will mandate a one-world government, currency, and religion.
+You will be forced to worship him.
+He will mandate the mind-control chip (based on current neurolink technology) that is to be implanted in your right hand or forehead.
+If you refuse, your head will be cut off.
+If you take it, you will be damned to hell as it is the final rejection of God and free will.
 - Asteroid strikes off the coast of Florida, in the Atlantic Ocean.
 - Portland and Seattle split from the US and sink into the sea.
 - 10.0 earthquake that runs down the middle of the US.
 - Yellowstone supervolcano eruption.
 - Italy supervolcano eruption.
-- Beast mind control chip implanted in your right hand/forehead.
-- One-world currency.
-- One-world government.
-- One-world religion.
-- Antichrist is in control.
+- BTC ***values*** over $1m USD a coin.
+- XRP ***values*** over $10k USD a coin.
 - Jesus comes back with his raptured church.
 - Millennium reign of Christ on Earth for 1000 years.
-- BTC ***values*** over $1m USD a coin.
-- XRP ***values*** over $10k USD a coin.

 # My Personal Interpretation of the Times and Seasons